We are proud to have to following presenters for our

 David Carter, PE, PLS, is a co-founder of CDP Engineers and currently serves as its President and CEO.
 He is a registered professional engineer and professional land surveyor with over 30 years of experience in the areas of infrastructure design and planning, surveying, and geospatial data management.
 Since 1996, he has been the primary software / system architect for GeoSync GIS software products including the GeoSync GO Cloud Service which is targeted toward mobile GIS for asset management and includes applications for IOS, Android and Windows devices.
 David’s most recent area of interest has been the development of 3-D tools and GIS workflows to better utilize and integrate Lidar data sets.

-Stephen C. Chino, Jr., PLS is the GIS Manager for the city of Paducah and has been involved with GIS/GPS work and projects since 1997.
+Stephen C. Chino, Jr., PLS is the Director of Information Technology for the city of Paducah and has been involved with GIS/GPS work and projects since 1997.
 He graduated from Grayson County High School in 1994 and received his Bachelor of Science in Geography from Western Kentucky University in 1999.
 While there his major emphasis was in GIS/GPS technology with a minor in City and Regional Planning.
 He began interning with the Barren River Area Development District in Bowling Green, Kentucky in 1998 in the GIS/GPS department and in 2000 he accepted a full time position with the BRADD as their Public Administration Specialist.
 In July 2001 he accepted a surveying technician position with Hunter Martin & Associates in Paducah, Kentucky.
 While with HMA, Inc. Mr. Chino successfully obtained his Professional Surveying license for the state of Kentucky in 2008.
 In December of 2011, Mr. Chino accepted the GIS Specialist position with the City of Paducah and was promoted to GIS Manager in the fall of 2016.
-He has practiced in the GIS/geomatics field for 18 years and has been a licensed Kentucky land surveyor for 8 years.
+In July of 2018 he was named Director of the Information Technology Department.
+He has practiced in the GIS/Geomatics field for 19 years and has been a licensed Kentucky land surveyor for 9 years and a licensed UAV pilot for 1 year.

 Duties with the City include: